foxminchan/BookWorm/README.md

 ## Introduction

 <p align="justify">
-This is a pet project to demonstrate the practical use of .NET Aspire.
-The project is a cloud-native application with applying Domain-Driven Design (DDD) and Vertical Slice Methodology.
+⭐ This is a pet project to demonstrate the practical use of .NET Aspire.
+The project is a cloud-native application with applying Domain-Driven Design (DDD) and Vertical Slice Methodology to organize the codebase.
 </p>

 <div>